Introduction

 The Peru corporate tax rate is 29.5%.

-For employees, the income tax rate in Peru is a progressive rate based on brackets of income.
+For employees, the income tax rate in Peru (fifth category) is progressive, applied after the standard deduction of 7 UIT:

 Employee Benefits